hsiangj/hsiangj/README.md

 </p>

 - 👩🏻‍💻 I’m currently working on: a 'smart' shopping list with The Collab Lab cohort using React and Firebase in an Agile environemnt
-- 🌱 I’m currently learning: MongoDB
-- 📚 I'm currently reading: 'Eloquent JavaScript' & 'The Midnight Library'
+- 📚 I'm currently reading: 'Eloquent JavaScript' & 'Give & Take'

 #### Tech tools
 ###### Frontend